Why sample food?

 We participate in the following food sampling activities, with an emphasis on the sampling of locally produced high risk products.

 Investigation of food contamination and food poisoning incidents.

 Participation in the Public Health England (PHE) coordinated national sampling programmes.

 Participation in North West Regional food sampling initiatives.

 Co-ordinated programmed surveillance in conjunction with the Cumbrian Food Liaison Group.

-Participation in EU co-ordinated control programmes.
+Participation in European Union co-ordinated control programmes.

-Special investigations for example as directed by the Food Standards Agency.
+Special investigations, for example, as directed by the Food Standards Agency.